 Last year as we spent some winter days in Northern Norway beyond the Polar Circle, my initial notion was that we would travel to the cold and austere land, that made the Vikings as strong as they were.
-But on site, digging the Wiki I realised that I was absolutely wrong.
+But on-site, digging the Wiki I realized that I was absolutely wrong.
 No, Vikings did not settle there.

-So, for many ages besides the indigenous Sami people only few Norsemen dared to settle there.
-The exception would be the coastal West-Northern Norway, including Lofoten located under the warm Gulf Stream influence, where considering the high latitude the temperatures even in winter are quite mild ones.
-It was probably also true for the Viking ages as from mid-X to mid XIII century Europe was going through the so-called Medieval Warm Period.
-It is said that the Northern Hemisphere temperatures of those ages were comparable to those of XX and XXI century.
+So, for many ages besides the indigenous Sami people, only a few Norsemen dared to settle there.
+The exception would be coastal West-Northern Norway, including Lofoten located under the warm Gulf Stream influence.
+Considering the high latitude, the temperatures even in winter are quite mild ones there.
+It was probably also correct for the Viking ages as from mid-X to mid-XIII century Europe was going through the so-called Medieval Warm Period.
+It is said that the Northern Hemisphere temperatures of those ages were comparable to those of the XX and XXI century.

 The Vikings homeland was thus lower Scandinavia, the coastal Northern Norway on Lofoten and a small continental region under the Gulf Stream impact.
-Although much land was available in Scandinavia the Vikings did not settle there.
-Their interest was to the South.
+Although much land was available in Scandinavia, the Vikings did not settle there.
+Their interest was in the South.

 Some raids to the South were also for revenge for battles lost to the Saxons or the Francs.
-A simple reason would as well be that the warriors needed women and the only way to find wives was to enslave foreigners.
-And still, the other reason, an important one, would be the economic development through trades.
-In latter case, besides the goods exchange, the Vikings engaged however in less honourable activities.
+A simple reason would as well be that the warriors needed women, and the only way to find wives was to enslave foreigners.
+And still, the other purpose, an important one, would be the economic development through trades.
+In the latter case, besides the exchange of the goods, the Vikings engaged, however in less honorable activities.